samjones00/docs/docs/_documentation/templates-lite.md

 Browse [source code](https://github.com/NetCoreTemplates/vue-lite), view [vue-lite.web-templates.io](http://vue-lite.web-templates.io) live demo and install for **.NET Core** with:

-    $ web new vue-lite ProjectName
+    $ x new vue-lite ProjectName

 Alternatively you can create an ASP.NET Core 3.1 LTS project on **.NET Framework** with:

-    $ web new vue-lite-corefx ProjectName
+    $ x new vue-lite-corefx ProjectName

 ### react-lite